 Do you accept online classes for the prerequisites?

-Yes, but only for non-laboratory classes taken from a regionally accredited university or college for credit and a letter grade.
+Yes, but only for non-laboratory classes taken from a U.S. university or college that is regionally accredited.
+The class must be for credit and result in a letter grade.
 In-person labs are required for all prerequisite laboratory courses.

 Do you accept community college coursework?

 My prior coursework and clinical experience exceed your minimum admissions requirements in certain areas, can I “test out” or be considered “exempt” from some of the program’s coursework?

 No. All courses within the curriculum are required.
 No transfer credit is accepted.
 No credit is granted for pre-admission experiential learning, prior coursework, degrees, certifications, or advanced training.

 I did not have a strong GPA when I was an undergraduate student.
 Can I still be a competitive candidate?